Note: This GIF shows an earlier version of the app in action. New GIFs coming soon!

 Depending on the search term, you may want to add it as a negative keyword instead.
 When you click Classify Keyword, we'll prompt you to decide whether to Add New Keyword or Add Negative Keyword.

 We'll offer this improvement when a search term is triggering your ads but hasn't been added as a keyword.

-To help you decide, we'll tell you the amount spent on this search term, number of clicks and number of conversions it generated.
+To help you decide, we'll tell you the amount spent on this search term, the number of clicks & conversions it generated, and it's CPA.

 We'll also display a typical Google search results page the search query would generate.